Skip to content

 Anne

-Predictor kits are a good heads-up that ovulation may be happening in a day or two, but there’s no confirmation that ovulation was successful.
-For that, I prefer basal body temperature charting for at least one cycle to confirm the cycle day of ovulation and to see how consistent temperatures are post-ovulation.
-Anne has some signs of estrogen dominance – heavy periods, cramping, breast tenderness, emotional with PMS.
-She may be ovulating normally around day 14, but then have a shortened 11-12 day luteal phase that isn’t allowing for healthy implantation, the basal body temperature chart can help confirm this.
-A 7-day post-ovulation progesterone level can be helpful too to see what her peak progesterone level is like.
-Ideally, I like to see peak progesterone of about 50-60 nmol/L or higher.
-I started her on vitamin B6 and Vitex on the first visit and asked that she gather at least a month of basal body temperature data and gave her a requisition for a progesterone blood test 1 week after ovulation.
+Anne has some signs of estrogen dominance – heavy periods, cramping, breast tenderness, and emotions with PMS.
+She may be ovulating normally around day 14 but then have a shortened 11-12 day luteal phase that prevents healthy implantation; the basal body temperature chart can help confirm this.
+A 7-day post-ovulation progesterone level can be helpful, too, to see what her peak progesterone level is like.
+Ideally, I would like a peak progesterone level of about 50-60 nmol/L or higher.
+I started her on vitamin B6 and Vitex on the first visit, asked that she gather at least a month of basal body temperature data and gave her a requisition for a progesterone blood test 1 week after ovulation.

 Dan